mco-gh/mco.dev/content/post/random/care.md

 As Alex notes, the particular passion is not the point - it's the joy you get from caring deeply about something.
 In a world where social media magnifies the kind of scorn I experienced in my youth, choosing to be uncool can be a quiet act of rebellion.

-Was there a time in your life when you realized that people thought you were uncool?
+Was there a time in your life when you felt uncool?
 What did you do about it?